slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On communication

-Speak less and listen more: be humble.
+Speak less and listen more.
-Listening is powerful.
+Be humble, listening is powerful.

 > *'People don’t listen, they just wait for their turn to talk.' -- Chuck Palahniuk*